damek/cs336-assignment2-systems/cs336_systems/outputs/naive_ddp_benchmarking.md

 # Deliverable
 > Deliverable: A description of your benchmarking setup, along with the measured time per training iteration and time spent communicating gradients for each setting.

+Conclusion: 50% of time spend on communicating gradients.

+Note: We also scatter the shards of the data to each process.
+This is included in the total training time.

 ## Batch size 2
 ```bash